Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Nonce :

 \ ˈnän(t)s \ noun; the one, particular, or present occasion, purpose.
-Also, adjective; occurring, used, or made only once or for a special occasion.
+And also, adjective; occurring, used, or made only once or for a special occasion.

 "Charlotte used the nonce word "microdegenerate" to signal to her friends that her blind date with Chad Jr. was over."